Danielodas/Danielodas/README.md

 - 👀 I’m interested in backend develop
 - 🐍 I’m currently learning Python
-- 🗣️ Native language : Spanish.
-Fluent : English & Valencian.
-Intermediate : Japanese.
-Beginner : German.
+- 🗣️ I speak Spanish and English fluently, and currently I'm learning Japanese and German
 - 📥 You can find me on Discord as danielodas

 <h3 align="left">Languages and Tools:</h3>